-The American Congress of Obstetricians and Gynecologists has issued revised guidelines regarding when to offer a woman a vaginal birth when she had previously delivered a baby via cesarean section, or VBAC.
-Nationally, less than one in ten women undergo VBAC; the rest undergo an elective c-section.
+The American Congress of Obstetricians and Gynecologists has issued revised guidelines regarding when to offer a woman a vaginal birth when she had previously delivered a baby via cesarean section, aka VBAC.
+Nationally, less than one in ten women undergo VBAC; the rest undergo an elective c-section for births after previously having a c-section.
+Trial of labor after cesarean (TOLAC) is the planned attempt of VBAC.
 While the revised guidelines require the physician to discuss each procedure’s risks and benefits with the patient, there are subtle changes in the wording of the guidelines that patients will not notice that could impact the safety of the mother and baby.

 The ACOG guideline states as follows in part: “Women and their physicians may still make a plan for a TOLAC in situations where there may not be ‘immediately available’ staff to handle emergencies, but it requires a thorough discussion of the local health care system, the available resources, and the potential for incremental risk.
 ‘It is absolutely critical that a woman and her physician discuss VBAC early in the prenatal care period so that logistical plans can be made well in advance,’ said Dr. Grobman.
 And those hospitals that lack ‘immediately available’ staff should develop a clear process for gathering them quickly…”